 This dust and debris also can build up in your blower fan.
 That could jam the motor and cause it to overheat.
 It can also cling to the blower and act as insulation keeping the heat in when it blocks the vent holes or when it collects in the curved vanes of the blower wheel.
 Even if your furnace does not overheat, it will limit the air flow.

 A hot running blower fan can also damage other parts.
 When the furnace runs hotter, it’s bad for the heat exchanger as well.
 It can cause problems for your coils, ignite, and contacts which need to stay clean in order to perform at peak efficiency.
 In some cases, your furnace might shut down altogether.

-If you live in the Springfield, Oregon or surrounding areas, call Jco Heating and Air Conditioning to schedule a service call and make sure your furnace is operating at peak efficiency.
+If you live in the Springfield, Oregon or surrounding areas, call Jco Heating A/C Electrical to schedule a service call and make sure your furnace is operating at peak efficiency.
 We offer heating repair, installation, and maintenance services!